- 1/4 cup butter, softened

 - Additional maple syrup

 - In a large bowl, whisk eggs, milk, syrup and vanilla; pour over bread.
 Cover and refrigerate overnight.

 - Remove from refrigerator 30 minutes before baking.
 Preheat oven to 350°.
-Bake, uncovered, 40-50 minutes or until a knife inserted near the center comes out clean.
+Bake, uncovered, 40-50 minutes or until a knife inserted in the center comes out clean.
 Serve with additional syrup.
 Yield: 4 servings.

 Reviews forCinnamon Raisin Strata